Buying a hearing aid

 Acknowledge that you need some help

-Find a good audiologist
+Find a good hearing care provider

-Get an comprehensive hearing assessment
+Get a comprehensive hearing assessment

 Familiarize yourself with the options

 There are hundreds of brands and models of hearing aids providing the entire range of amplification for hearing loss ranging from very mild to severe-to-profound.
-Even before visiting an audiologist or dispenser, it’s helpful to explore the options.
+Even before visiting an audiologist or dispenser, it’s helpful to explore the prescription hearing aid options.
 A qualified audiologist will help you to understand which models are the best fit for you.

-If you’re curious about which hearing aids might be a good fit for you, check out our Hearing Aid Wizard.
+And, if you’re really curious about which hearing aids might suit you best, check out HearingTracker's Hearing Aid Comparison Tool.

 Choose a product

-Ideally you will get a choice not only of multiple models and styles but also several brands.
+Ideally, you will get a choice not only of multiple models and styles but also several brands.
 Your hearing provider should be able to discuss the pros and cons of each style given your hearing loss and other individual factors (like your ear size).
 Don’t be afraid to ask to try different styles and models until you’re satisfied you’ve found the one that suits you best.

 Follow up, and follow through

 Make sure there is at least a 30-day return policy if you aren’t satisfied with the hearing aids.
 Also, ask how many follow-up visits come with the purchase — often multiple programming tweaks make all the difference in getting a fit that works for you.
 Most audiologists and hearing aid specialists include programming and follow-up service as part of a single bundled price for the purchase of hearing aids, but some “unbundle”, charging separately for professional services vs. products.
-Just make sure you know what the total cost will be.
-And then take advantage of the follow-up visits.
-You’ll be glad you did when a slight programming change leads to major improvement in your hearing.

 Consider financing options

 Hearing aids can be terribly expensive, often costing thousands of dollars a pair.
 So be sure to ask your provider about financing options.
 Many hearing professionals are able to offer extended payment terms at rates well below financing with credit card debt.
-Keeping your monthly payments within your budget and paying off the hearing aids over a two- or three-year period might make the difference between an affordable purchase today versus one you put off.
+Keeping your monthly payments within your budget and paying off the hearing aids over a 2- or 3-year period might make the difference between an affordable purchase today versus one you put off.

 Ask about Hearing Assistance Technology (HAT)